 While CalSavers offers investment options, its funds only represent a fraction of the open market.

 CalSavers charges participants between 0.825% to 0.99% in asset-based fees.

 CalSavers offers a Roth IRA option, which for 2023, allows contributions up to $6,500 if you earn $138,000 or less per year ($218,000 if married filing jointly).
 You can also add catch-up contributions of $1,000 more—up to $7,500 in total—if you are age 50 or older.

 Is CalSavers the only option for employers?

 No. While CalSavers is an affordable, convenient way to handle retirement for your employees, it’s important to know that you have other options.
-There are many retirement providers out there, new and old, who offer a range of products, including retirement savings plans such as IRAs, 401(k)s, defined benefit pensions, and more.
+There are many retirement providers out there, new and old, who offer a range of products, including retirement savings options such as IRAs, employer-sponsored retirement plans like 401(k)s, defined benefit pensions, and more.
 However, only a few retirement plans are custom-built around the needs of small-to-medium businesses.

 As an employer, you want to offer your employees tools that help them save for their future.
 Before deciding what kind of coverage you want to offer your employees, it’s important to weigh your options and understand your needs.

 Finding the right retirement plan for your company

 Common retirement options include IRAs and employer-sponsored retirement plans such as 401(k)s.
 To date, IRAs have been available to anyone through a bank or financial institution, but increasingly, through state-mandated programs like CalSavers, they’re being offered through employers.
 However, compared to an IRA, a typical 401(k):

 Can let you save more money each year through a higher contribution rate (compared to an IRA)